BedrockStreaming/tech.bedrockstreaming.com/_posts/2024-08-02-how-to-manage-hundreds-of-templates.md

 From these **versioning files**, we have been able to generate **reports** for each platform containing only the available graphical elements and their version, whether inherited or not.
 To track their growing number, we opted for automatic generation of these reports with each build in our continuous integration system using a KGP (Kotlin Gradle Plugin) script integrated on our continuous deployment and integration (CI/CD): [Bitrise](https://bitrise.io/).

+Automatically generated Template versioning report for M6 customer:

 ![Template versioning report for a customer](/images/posts/2024-08-02-how-to-manage-hundreds-of-templates/template-versioning-report.png)

 ## Conclusion

-This system generally addresses our issue, and these reports allow a **quick and exhaustive overview** of the design system at any given moment for any of our customers.
+Design system versioning reports allow a **quick and exhaustive overview** of the design system at any given moment for any of our customers and simplifies the QA teams validation work.
+It is now an essential tool for tracking design progress across all supported platforms.

 However, improvements are always possible:
 - Currently, developers are responsible for **updating the versioning file** when adding or modifying graphical elements, which can lead to errors and omissions.
 To avoid this, we would like to link the concrete implementation of the component and its version in the versioning file.
 But as we are still using the android legacy view system, component can be class but also xml style or theme or even resource files.
 This should be easier after the migration to the new Android view system Compose.
 - The reports are currently generated in **XML format**, which does not facilitate their use; using the PDF format would be preferable.
 - **Access through Bitrise** is not ideal.
 We currently centralize all generated builds (using CI as well) in [Airtable](https://www.airtable.com/).
 A link would be preferable and more visible.

-Versioning allows us to know the state of all components on a platform at a given time and simplifies the QA teams validation work.
-It is an essential tool for tracking design progress across all supported platforms.
+These last improvement will perhaps be the subject of a follow-up to this article.
+Thank you for reading, we hope you find some useful informations that can help you better follow the graphical evolution of your project.
+Do not hesitate to contact us if you have some questions or suggestions.